ak2296/Website-for-AI-learning/README.md

-##Usage
+## Usage

-###Creating an Admin User
+### Creating an Admin User

-To create an admin account, run this from the backend directory: npx ts-node src/scripts/createAdmin.ts this way you create the admin in console. this is not implemented directly to the website to prevent others to be able to create accounts.
+To create an admin account, run this from the backend directory: npx ts-node src/scripts/createAdmin.ts
+This way you create the admin in console.
+This is not implemented directly to the website to prevent others to be able to create accounts.

 Prerequisites: Ensure the backend is running and the admin dashboard is accessible.
 Steps:
-To access the admin dashboard just add /admin to the address bar. there is no button to access it for security reasons. you'll end up in a log in page.
+To access the admin dashboard just add /admin to the address bar.
+There is no button to access it for security reasons.
+You'll end up in a log in page.
 Log in and you'll be redirected to admin dashboard.

-###Uploading Files
+### Uploading Files

 Prerequisites: Ensure the backend is running.
 Steps: